aarongustafson/aaron-gustafson.com/about/biography/index.markdown

 Aaron loves to share his knowledge and insights in written form.
 His [three-part series on progressive enhancement for *A List Apart*](http://alistapart.com/author/agustafson) is a perennial favorite and his seminal book on the subject, [*Adaptive Web Design*](http://adaptivewebdesign.com), has earned him numerous accolades and honors.
 When he’s not writing, Aaron is frequently on the road [presenting at conferences and running workshops](http://lanyrd.com/profile/aarongustafson/) across the globe.

-Back home in Chattanooga, TN, Aaron is the proprietor of the [Chattanooga Open Device Lab](http://chadevicelab.org).
-He is a longtime member of [Rosenfeld Media’s "experts" group](http://rosenfeldmedia.com/experts/aaron-gustafson/) and has been known to have some opinions, many of which you can read at [aaron-gustafson.com](https://www.aaron-gustafson.com/).
+Aaron also founded the [Chattanooga Open Device Lab](http://chadevicelab.org) and is a longtime member of [Rosenfeld Media’s "experts" group](http://rosenfeldmedia.com/experts/aaron-gustafson/) and has been known to have some opinions, many of which you can read at [aaron-gustafson.com](https://www.aaron-gustafson.com/).
 {% endcapture %}

 # Biographies